in2code-de/migration/readme.md

   * Start with adding your own Migrators and Importers to your extension (Add a configuration file to your extension)
   * And then have fun with migrating, rolling back database, update your scripts, migrate again, and so on
 * Finish
-  * If you are finished and have a good result, you simply can remove the extension
+  * If you are finished and have a good result, you simply can remove both extensions
   * See also https://www.slideshare.net/einpraegsam/typo3-migration-in-komplexen-upgrade-und-relaunchprojekten-114716116